-• Infrastructure (Roads & Irrigation): High quality and efficient infrastructure is critical to the development of industrial, agricultural and services sector.
+- programmes and projects envisaged under ADP need to be target-oriented.
+All such interventions should be efficient and ensuring value for money spent. - Infrastructure (Roads & Irrigation): High quality and efficient infrastructure is critical to the development of industrial, agricultural and services sector.
 However, not all infrastructure projects have the same impact.
 Some generate high social return on investment and contribute to private sector activity, employment and government revenues.
 But other projects generate an inadequate return and result in a drain on scarce public resources.
 There is, indeed, some anecdotal and more technical evidence that better quantity and quality of infrastructure can directly raise the productivity of human and physical capital and hence growth.
 For example: the quality roads infrastructure can: i) improve access to education and health services; ii) improve access to markets for farmers by cutting costs; iii) facilitate private investment, and, ultimately improve jobs and income levels for masses.